 The report by the Pentagon’s inspector general found that the Army had relied on badly flawed data in compiling traffic impact projections that it used to defend the planned transfers, most of them involving people already living in the region who would be more prone to drive to work rather than relocate close to their new jobs.

 The inspector general recommended that the Army do a new traffic study.
 The Army responded with a point-by-point rebuttal of the inspector general’s findings.
 It said that conducting a new traffic study would be a pointless exercise that would not “provide additional solutions to past or existing traffic issues.”

-The Army said it was cooperating with state and local officials, and would provide more than $20 million
+The Army said it was cooperating with state and local officials, and would provide more than $20 million for traffic improvements.

 The transfers result from the 2005 Base Realignment and Closure Commission’s decision to relocate thousands of Washington area defense workers, with major expansions at Fort Meade, Fort Belvoir and the National Naval Medical Center in Bethesda.